cgrdavies/lineserver/README.md

 #lineserver

-1. install dependencies - npm install
+1. install dependencies - "npm install"

-2. start server - node server.js /absolute/path/to/some/textfile.txt
+2. start server - "node server.js /absolute/path/to/some/textfile.txt"

 3. starts child process that streams file chunks which are parsed into lines; lines added to leveldb key/value store